Geometric Signatures of Switching Behavior in Mechanobiology

-So far, we have treated the location of the minimum and saddle at $f=0$ as fixed, but our scope broadens when one considers that stresses on the bond can adjust the initial position of minimum and saddle.
-A constant force $\bm h$ added to $V_f(\bm x)$ will move the minimum within the minimum-like region (and will move the saddle accordingly) without altering the flow vector field or $\det(H){=}0$ curve.
-The force $\bm h$ merely adjusts the initial condition of Eq.~\ref{dxdf}.
-Such forces can be applied experimentally or can arise from intrinsic stresses in the system (although these stresses can only be approximately constant).
-This means that even if a bond exhibits slip behavior in isolation, external stresses or additional bond interactions can `pull' the minimum across a switch line into a region of configuration space with catch behavior.
+\textbf{\textit{(ii)}} Consider that the bond may be under stress due to its local environment, resulting in an additional force $\bm h$ on the bond which moves the initial condition of Eq.~\ref{dxdf} to points satisfying $\nabla V=\bm h$.
+The force $\bm h$ can move the initial position of the minimum across a switch line, from a catch region to a slip region, or vice versa.
 This phenomenon may be at play in two-site `dynamic catch' bonds \cite{fiore2014dynamic,zhu2019dynamic}, where a ligand with two binding sites exhibits slip behavior when bound to either site individually, but catch-slip behavior when both sites are bound.
 We analyze a toy model of such a scenario in the SM.
 Briefly summarized, if the ligand is bound at just one site, the minimum is in a slip region.
 When the ligand binds at the second site, the minimum is pulled into the catch region, so that the system exhibits catch-slip behavior only when both sites are bound.

+\textbf{\textit{(iii)}} Whether or not a pathway switch may occur cannot be inferred simply from the existence or absence of multiple saddle points because pathways can be created or destroyed as $f$ varies \cite{konda2014exploring}.
+However, the existence (or absence) of an $\bm{\hat n}$-switch point is a definitive indication of the possibility (or impossibility) of a pathway switch.

-The preceding discussion raises the question: how prevalent are free energy landscapes that exhibit catch-slip behavior?
-The answer is that almost every 2-dimensional $V(\bm x)$ will exhibit catch-slip behavior for an appropriate $\bm{\hat\ell}$ and $\bm h$.
+The framework of switch points also lets us address the question: how prevalent are free energy landscapes that exhibit catch-slip behavior?
+Remarkably, the answer is that \textit{almost every 2-dimensional $V(\bm x)$ will exhibit catch-slip behavior for an appropriate $\bm{\hat\ell}$ and $\bm h$}.
 Indeed, there exists an $\bm{\hat\ell}$ that generates an $\bm{\hat\ell}$-switch point for all but a measure-zero subset of smooth functions $V(\bm x)$ (the only requirement for the existence of such an $\bm{\hat\ell}$ is that not all $\bm{\hat v_0}$ be parallel along the $\det(H){=}0$ curve separating minimum-like and saddle-like regions).
 Given these observations, we suggest that investigating pulling directions and internal stresses, rather than investigating complex bonding mechanisms, may be the key to understanding much of the catch-slip behavior observed in biological systems.